World Languages

 FRENCH 3 HONORS - GRADES 10-12

-Prerequisites: Minimum A- in the 1st semester and 3rd quarter of French 2 or a minimum B- in the 1st semester and 3rd quarter of French 2 H. Current teacher recommendation is required.
+Prerequisites: Minimum A in the 1st semester of French 2 or a minimum B in the 1st semester of French 2 H. Current teacher recommendation is required.
+Placement pending based on 2nd semester grades matching prior requirements.

 French 3 Honors is an intense course which continues the study of advanced French grammar while developing increased student mastery of the spoken language.
 The students will have the opportunity to speak French and converse with their peers in the target language.
 The class exposes the student to a wide range of expressions from French speaking countries.
 French 3 Honors also emphasizes reading, discussion, and critical analysis of French literary works.
 Students will write original compositions while exploring the history and culture of French countries.